Zero paid placements. No brand can pay to rank higher on Simscanner.

 Countries tracked72

-Regions covered6 of 8 (Caribbean pending)
+Regions covered6 of 8 (Caribbean not yet covered)

 Shared countries appear here once both brands have at least three countries with sourced plan data.
 Browse verified country pages at Countries and Regions.